openenergymonitor/Hardware/readme.md

 ### Open Hardware

 Hardware designs (schematics and CAD) files are licensed under the [Creative Commons Attribution-ShareAlike 3.0 Unported License](http://creativecommons.org/licenses/by-sa/3.0/) and follow the terms of the [OSHW (Open-source hardware) Statement of Principles 1.0.](http://freedomdefined.org/OSHW)

+### Solderpad

+The hardware design above are also hosted on solderpad: [http://solderpad.com/openenergymon/](http://solderpad.com/openenergymon/)